 24/7 medical supervision

 Continuing care planning

-At Restored Path Detox, we walk with you through every stage of early recovery -- from medically monitored detox to thorough and personalized continuing care planning.
-We can complete swiftly complete your entire admissions process, starting with a brief pre-assessment over the phone.
-Our clinical and medical teams will use this information to determine the severity of your benzodiazepine use disorder and identify which detox methods will be the most effective.
-We'll explore your potential coverage options and set a date and time for intake.
+At Restored Path Detox, we walk with you through every stage of early recovery — from medically monitored benzodiazepine withdrawal and detox to thorough and personalized continuing care planning.
+We can swiftly complete your entire admissions process, starting with a brief preassessment over the phone.
+Our clinical and medical teams will use this information to determine the severity of your use disorder and identify which benzo detox methods will be the most effective.
+We'll explore whether a benzodiazepine detox program is right for you.
+We’ll also review your potential coverage options and set a date and time for intake.